-Pollution from the BRESCO incinerator “likely to continue” through mid-2030s, planning report says
+Pollution from BRESCO incinerator likely to continue through mid-2030s, DPW planning report says

-Mayor Scott pledged never to extend the current contract with the waste incinerator, but a DPW planning document anticipates the South Baltimore plant operating for many years
+Mayor Scott pledged never to extend the current contract with the waste incinerator, but a city planning document anticipates the South Baltimore plant operating for many years

 Above: “Why is there is no end game for this highly toxic incinerator?” asked Sir James Weaver, environmental justice coordinator for Progressive Maryland.
 (Mark Reutter)

-While Mayor Brandon Scott pledges to end municipal trash burning at the polluting BRESCO incinerator, his administration is also telling state officials why Baltimore’s biggest source of industrial pollution will stay in business for the next decade.
+While Mayor Brandon Scott pledges to end municipal trash burning at the polluting BRESCO incinerator, his administration is telling state officials that Baltimore’s biggest source of industrial pollution will stay in business for the next decade.

 BRESCO will “likely continue to operate at or near its current throughput” beyond 2033 because it will still burn trash from the surrounding counties and from private contracts.

-That is the concluding sentence of the 10-Year Solid Waste Management Plan, a 192-page report that was previewed at a public meeting on Monday.
-The plan is set to be submitted to the Maryland Department of the Environment next month.
+That is the concluding sentence of the 10-Year Solid Waste Management Plan, a 192-page report by the Department of Public Works (DPW) that was previewed at a public meeting on Monday.

-At Monday’s meeting, held far from the incinerator at the Arlington Elementary School in northwest Baltimore, several activists tried to address the elephant in the room.
+At Monday’s meeting, held many miles from the incinerator at the Arlington Elementary School in northwest Baltimore, several activists tried to address the elephant in the room.

 “Why is there no end game for this highly toxic incinerator?” asked Sir James Weaver, environmental justice coordinator for Progressive Maryland.
 “This is appalling.
 The incinerator is many times as dirty as coal.
 It has to go.”